 What is it?

 Iron Bacteria are small living organisms which naturally occur in soil, shallow ground water, and surface water.
-The bacteria can be quite a nuisance.
-They will combine with iron (or manganese) and oxygen to form a slimy material that sticks to wells, pipes, pumps, and plumbing fixtures.
+The bacteria can be quite a nuisance because they will combine with iron (or manganese) and oxygen to form a slimy material.
+This slimy material sticks to wells, pipes, pumps, and plumbing fixtures.
 The bacteria is not known to cause health issues but can be a huge inconvenience and cause staining, taste, and odor issues.
-Iron bacteria can also affect the amount of water a well can produce and create conditions for other “things” to grow.
+The bacteria can also affect the amount of water a well can produce and create conditions for other “things” to grow.
 Due to the bacteria’s ability to “stick” it can negatively impact water treatment as well.
 Typical treatment system can include the media getting coated and/or the filter plugging

 How does it get in?

 Iron Bacteria are typically found in the ground soil.
 They can contaminate a well during drilling, repair, and service.
 Taking precaution during these times is key to keeping your well safe.
-If you suspect that you may have iron bacteria contact your local health department to get the name of the water test labs in your area that can perform a test for you.
+If you suspect that you have iron bacteria get your water tested by a certified lab.

 How do you treat Iron Bacteria?

 Elimination of Iron Bacteria once a well is heavily infected can be difficult.
-If you have Iron Bacteria, there are a few treatment options to consider:
+There are a few treatment options to consider: